kmthorn/humanitiesdatamtg/content/termproject.md

 #### What are you going to make?
 Throughout the term, you will be working with a small group to gather, document, build, and publish a research digital collection that is thematically related to the State of Oregon.
 You are welcome to pick a topic of interest to students of history, cultural studies, science, education, political science, etc. Here is an example: [Environmental Justice Research Repository: Interconnected histories of racism, urban ecology, and environmental activism in Eugene, Oregon](https://learn-static.github.io/eng-470/)

-You are **required** to use objects that come from special collections and archives, museums, galleries, and libraries.
-We’re specifically looking to only use primary sources.
+You are **required** to use objects that come from GLAMs (galleries, libraries, archives, and museums).
+We’re specifically looking to only use primary sources for this project.

 Think of your collection being data that will be used by researchers, GLAM professionals, and data experts interested in observing and interpreting history to learn something new or make connections to the present day.
 Many people could want to use your collection to create timelines, digital narrative maps, eBooks, book companion websites, digital exhibits, and more.
-Before those people can use your collection as data, all historic objects need digital curation and preservation actions applied to them.
-Something to note, digital curation and preservation actions can also be referred to as data curation and preservation.
+Before those people can use your collection as data, all historic objects need digital curation and preservation actions applied to them, also referred to as data curation and preservation.

-These actions include gathering objects based on a topic and given context; standardizing and remediating data according to information professional best practices and guidelines; objects copyright and licensing evaluated for reuse; structuring data for computer interoperability; reviewing data for quality and security and privacy; backing-up and archiving data to prevent loss; and publishing objects contextualized and described for public access.
-Most importantly all actions decisions need documentation.
-This is because for people to reuse your collection as data, they need to know why objects were brought together and formed and intellectually described and arranged as a digital collection.
+These actions include gathering objects based on a topic and given context; standardizing and remediating data according to information professional best practices and guidelines; evaluating the copyright and licensing of objects for reuse; structuring data for computer interoperability; reviewing data for quality, security, and privacy; backing-up and archiving data to prevent loss; and publishing objects contextualized and described for public access.
+Most importantly, all actions and decisions need to be documented.
+This is because for people to reuse your collection as data, they need to know why objects were brought together and intellectually described and arranged as a digital collection.

 This term-project is one that is scaffolded across 10 weeks.
+While curating your collection, your term-based group project will cumulate through required assignments.
 There are 4 aspects to the project that you will be graded on as a group.
-While curating your collection, your term-based group project will cumulate through required assignments.

 They include:
 1. Project Progress Report